Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

 ## 3. Complete Setup of FHIR Resource and Auth Context Frontend Applications

+### For Microsoft Entra Id user only - Assign Role to the Deployed or Existing Fhir Service

+Ensure your test user has the role `FHIR SMART User` assigned to your FHIR Service deployed as part of this sample.
+    - This role is what enables the SMART scope logic with your access token scopes in the FHIR Service.

 ### Assign Permissions for the Auth Custom Operation API

 As part of the scope selection flow, the Auth Custom Operation Azure Function will modify user permissions for the signed in user.

-If you have opted for AAD - This requires granting the Azure Managed Identity behind Azure Functions Application Administrator (or similar access).
+If you have opted for Microsoft Entra Id - This requires granting the Azure Managed Identity behind Azure Functions Application Administrator (or similar access).

 1. Open the Azure Function for the SMART Auth Custom Operations.
 It will be suffixed by `aad-func`.
 Copy the Managed Identity for the next steps.
-1. Open Azure Active Directory and navigate to `Roles and Administrators`.
+1. Open Microsoft Entra Id and navigate to `Roles and Administrators`.
 Open the `Application Administrator` role.
-1. Add the Azure Function Managed Identity to this AAD role.
+1. Add the Azure Function Managed Identity to this Microsoft Entra Id role.
     <br />
     <details>
     <summary>Click to expand and see screenshots.</summary>